IvannKurchenko/Android-Log-Tracker/README.md

 DOCUMENT_CLOSE_TAG </code></pre>

 But, some of formats could not support some kind of tags.
-<br>Library supports formating of bug report in default, XML and JSON formats, here is example of formated reports:
+<br>Library supports formating of bug report in default, XML, JSON and HTML formats, here is example of formated reports:

 - **Default**